fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 # 🤖 Introduction

-This repository contains the source code of the Fulfillmenttools TypeScript SDK.
+This repository contains the source code of the fulfillmenttools TypeScript SDK.

 ## 👨‍💻 Development